rust-lang/triagebot/README.md

 7. Run `cargo run --bin triagebot`.
 This starts the http server listening on port 8000.
 8. Add a `triagebot.toml` file to the main branch of your GitHub repo with whichever services you want to try out.
 9. Try interacting with your repo, such as issuing `@rustbot` commands or interacting with PRs and issues (depending on which services you enabled in `triagebot.toml`).
 Watch the logs from the server to see what's going on.

+## Tests

+When possible, writing unittests is very helpful and one of the easiest ways to test.
+For more advanced testing, there is an integration test called `testsuite` which provides an end-to-end service for testing triagebot.
+There are two parts to it:

+* [`github_client`](tests/github_client/mod.rs) — Tests specifically targeting `GithubClient`.
+  This sets up an HTTP server that mimics api.github.com and verifies the client's behavior.
+* [`server_test`](tests/server_test/mod.rs) — This tests the `triagebot` server itself and its behavior when it receives a webhook.
+  This launches the `triagebot` server, sets up HTTP servers to intercept api.github.com requests, launches PostgreSQL in a sandbox, and then injects webhook events into the `triagebot` server and validates its response.

 ## License